KeepKindling/Baby-Book-Club/README.md

 #### Header/Navigation bar

-- Header is featured at the top of the page
+- The header is featured at the top of the page.
-- Set to a fixed position allows users easy access to navigation options
+- Set to a fixed position, it allows users easy access to navigation options.
-- Nav options at right of header and smaller than logo so name of website is always clear
+- Nav options are at the right of the header and smaller than the logo so the name of the website is always clear
-- Nav allows users to jump to Home, About, My favorites and Sign-up sections
+- Nav allows users to jump to the Home, About, My favorites and Sign-up sections
-- Logo on the right of header and in larger font and capitalized to give a more appropriate look for a website about childrens books
+- The logo on the right of the header is in larger font and capitalised to give a more appropriate look for a website about children's books.
-- Includes a 2 pixel, black border so it is clear where the header ends and doesnt clash with the page when scrolling
+- Includes a 2 pixel black border so it is clear where the header ends and doesn't clash with the page when scrolling.
 - When the logo is clicked on, it takes the user back to the top of the page

 ![Header](/assets/images/header.png)